RobertBroersma/resume/README.md

 _August 2017 — December 2017_
 Ticombo is a ticket-marketplace startup.
-Their app is built using Angular (4+), and I worked here for a while until I realized I really want to use React!
+Their app is built using Angular (4+), and I worked here for a while to support their in-house (but remote) development team.
 It was great to experience working in a fully remote team with people from all over the world.

 ## Freelance Front End Developer at VodafoneZiggo, Utrecht

-_June 2018 — Present_\
+_June 2018 — June 2020_\
-After dabbling in React with personal projects for a while I got my first professional React gig!
-Vodafone is merging with Ziggo (a dutch TV/Phone/Internet provider) and they need a new online shop.
-In a team of 3 front end developers (and some designers, QA engineers, product owners, etc.) we've built a complex shopping basket in React and Redux.
-I took on a senior/lead role, making a lot of early architectural decisions and tutoring some of the more junior developers in the team and other teams.
+Vodafone is merging with Ziggo (a dutch TV/Phone/Internet provider) and they needed a new online shop.
+We've built a complex shopping basket in React and Redux.
+I was involved in making architectural decisions and helping junior developers in the team.

-# 💯 My favourite stack
+# 💯 My favourite tools

-- React (+ Gatsby or NextJS) with Tailwind CSS
+- React (+ Gatsby or Next.js) with Tailwind CSS
-- AWS Lambda (using nodejs with Netlify functions) + GraphQL using Apollo Server.
-- Prisma Cloud as a database
+- Prisma
-- Redwood JS or Blitz JS if possible.

-# 🤓 Extra

-I used to do some illustrating.
-I briefly ran a t-shirt company at some point.
-Check out the [link](https://www.facebook.com/BroersmaRobert/) to my illustrations!
+- RedwoodJS and BlitzJS